openedx-unsupported/devstack/README.rst

 If you find yourself stuck, folks in the edX-internal or Open edX Slack workspaces may be able to give you a hand.

-Alternatively, if you are at a roadblack and
+Alternatively, if you are at a roadblock and
-*don't care about any data that is in your local copy of the repository* (i.e., you have pushed or otherwise saved your work elsewhere) then you can always delete the repository and start over again::
+*don't care about any changes you've made to your local copy of the repository* (i.e., you have pushed or otherwise saved your work elsewhere) then you can always delete the repository and start over again::